Understanding Heat And Cold Therapy

 • Your skin is hot, red, or inflamed

-• You have dermatitis or an open wound
+• You have open wounds

 • You feel numb